Hands on: Huawei Sound X review

 Huawei hasn't yet confirmed global pricing and availability for the Sound X Bluetooth speaker, but we're expecting to see it in Europe before the end of 2020.

-Products from the Chinese company are still subject to trade restrictions in the US, which means the speaker is unlikely to be released there.
+Products from the Chinese company are still subject to trade restrictions in the US, which means the speaker is unlikely to be released in this region – for now, anyway.

 Design and features

-Imagine the Apple HomePod, with its cylindrical design and 360-degree wraparound grille, but decked out in a black piano-gloss finish, and you've essentially got the Huawei Sound X.
+Imagine the Apple HomePod, with its cylindrical design and 360-degree wraparound grille, and deck it out in a black piano gloss finish – and you've essentially got the Huawei Sound X.

 However, once you look a little closer at the Bluetooth speaker, the differences become apparent.

-For one, the wraparound mesh grille only covers the lower third of the Sound X – this allows for the exposed dual woofers, one on each side of the speaker, to vibrate freely.
-That mesh grille is "stain and splash-resistant", according to the brand, though Huawei hasn't confirmed whether the new speaker has an official IPX rating.
+For one, the wraparound mesh grille only covers the lower third of the Sound X – this allows for exposed dual woofers, one on each side of the speaker to vibrate freely.
+That mesh grille is apparently "stain and splash-resistant", according to the brand, though Huawei hasn't confirmed whether the new speaker has an official IPX rating.

-The top of the speaker is home to an LED display, featuring four controls: a button to mute your microphone, volume buttons, and a mysterious ellipsis button – the function of which is still unclear to us.
+The top of the speaker is home to an LED display, featuring four controls; a button to mute your microphone, volume buttons, and a mysterious ellipsis button – the function of which, is still unclear.

-You can also mute the speaker using gesture controls – simply place your hand on the top of the Sound X and it'll quieten down, which is handy if you need to have a quick conversation.
+You have the ability to mute the speaker using gesture controls, too; simply place your hand on the top of the Sound X and it'll quieten down, which is handy if you need to have a quick conversation.

 There's no AUX-in to allow for wired connectivity with your smartphone, so pairing is wireless, thanks to Bluetooth 5.1.
-If you have a compatible Huawei phone, however, NFC OneHop audio-sharing means you'll be able to pair the speaker with your smartphone with just a tap.
+If you have a compatible Huawei phone however, NFC OneHop audio-sharing means that you'll be able to pair the speaker with your smartphone with just a tap, as well as starting your music playback.

 If you're looking for smart features, you won't find any here – unless you're in China, where you get Huawei's Xiaoyi voice assistant, presumably allowing for hands-free playback and control of compatible smart home devices.

-A spokesperson for Huawei told us that voice assistance could come to other regions later as part of a software update, but they weren't able to confirm which of the big three AI assistants (Alexa, Google Assistant, Siri) this might be.
+A spokesperson for Huawei told us that voice assistance could come later as part of a software update, too, but they weren't able to confirm which of the big three AI assistants (Alexa, Google Assistant, Siri) this might be.

 Audio quality

-Like that speaker, the Huawei Sound X has been designed with 60W dual woofers that utilize the brand's signature 'Push-Push' technology to cancel out vibrations, while still providing powerful bass frequencies.
+Like the Phantom Reactor 900, the Huawei Sound X has been designed with 60W dual-woofers that utilize the brand's signature 'Push-Push' technology to cancel out vibrations, while hopefully still providing powerful bass frequencies.

 We saw these woofers in action, vibrating as music played through the speaker.
 Huawei claims that you'll be able to place a glass of water on top of the speaker, and thanks to the Push-Push technology, it will remain completely still – although, as a rule, we wouldn't recommend using your expensive smart speaker as a coaster.